bdof2001/bdof2001/README.md

 ### Hi there! 👋 I'm Bruno Fernandes

 🎓 Computer Engineering student at ISEP
-💻 Experience in software development with Java, C#, ASP.NET, and web technologies like React and Node.js
-🔧 Skilled in hardware maintenance, networking, and virtualization
+💻 Experience in software development with Java, C#, ASP.NET, and web technologies like React 🔧 Skilled in hardware maintenance, networking, and virtualization
 📍 Interested in agile development, backend, and API integration
 🌱 Currently focused on learning more about data structures, clean code practices, and building real-world projects